Providing loving care to young children helps them to be mentally healthy.

 What Children Have to Say (All Ages)

 You can help your child develop a secure attachment to you.
 This list can help you understand your baby’s attachment needs.
-It shows how your child feels and what she may need from you.
+It shows how your child feels and what they may need from you.

 Birth to two months